Mastermind (Irish game show)

-Mastermind was an Irish television quiz show that aired on TV3 as part of its autumn/winter 2011 schedule.
+Mastermind is an Irish television quiz show that aired on TV3 as part of its autumn/winter 2011 schedule.
 The show was licensed to TV3 through BBC Worldwide.

 The show was based on Bill Wright's concept, which first aired on BBC One in 1972.
 The BBC show had a reputation for its challenging questions and air of seriousness, and an intimidating.
 The Irish version of the show was hosted by Nora Owen, a former Irish Fine Gael politician.

 Broadcast

 The show was broadcast on TV3 as 'Celebrity Mastermind' in June/July 2012.
 A series of 'Junior Mastermind' episodes followed in November/December 2012.
 Irish radio personality Rick O'Shea was the winner of the celebrity edition, earning €5,000 for his chosen charity, Brainwave - The Irish Epilepsy Association.